arviz-devs/preliz/README.md

 **This package is very new and all of its features are experimental, not yet well tested, and subject to change without notice.**

+## The Zen of PreliZ

+* Being open source.
+* Avoid automated solutions.
+* Separate tasks among humans and computers.
+* Prevent overconfidence on users opinions.
+* Easily integrate with other tools.
+* Allow to perform prior predictive checks.
+* Having a simple and intuitive interface suitable for non-specialists in order to minimize cognitive biases and heuristics.
+* Switching between different types of visualization such as kernel density estimates plots, quantile dotplots, histograms, etc.
+* Being agnostic of the underlying programming language, or at least interoperable with as many languages as possible.
+* Working on top of open source libraries related to Bayesian workflow and uncertainty visualization (ggdist, Bayesplot, ArviZ).
+* Modularity.

 ## Contributions
 PreliZ is a community project and welcomes contributions.